ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 - The terminal should print: 'bot name' has connected to Discord!

 ## After following these steps, the bot is ready to be used!
+## How to use this?

+1. **User Message**: `"You should kill yourself!"`
+2. **Bot Classification (happens under the hood)**:
+   - Toxic: Yes
+   - Threat: Yes
+   - Obscene: No
+   - Insult: Yes
+   - Identity Hate: No
+3. **Bot Action**:
+   - Deletes the message from the group chat.
+   - Sends a direct message to the user informing them why the message they've sent is toxic, i.e. in which of the 5 classifications it falls in: "Your message in general was flagged as: 'label_1','label_2'.
+Please adhere to the community guidelines and maintain a positive environment."

 ---